universal-meaning-map/ipld-mindmap-old-readme/README.md

 - [ ] The tool is render agnostic.
 Diferent renders can be eventually used.
 - [ ] We should document the process and the reasoning behind as close as possible
 - [ ] It should work on the web.
 Because of ease of use and development.
-- MVP approach.
+- [ ] MVP approach.
 Keep things lean.
 - [ ] Nice to have
     - [ ] Load content and render via IPFS
-    - [ ] Compatible with any IPLD object
+    - [ ] Compatible with any IPFS/IPLD object

 Deadline: end of September 2018